-If you or your eligible Dependent(s) lose health coverage under the Plan, the Plan will issue you a Certificate of Creditable Coverage showing how long you were covered under the Plan.
+If you or your eligible Dependent(s) lose health coverage under the Plan before December 31, 2014, the Plan will issue you a Certificate of Creditable Coverage showing how long you were covered under the Plan.
 You or your eligible Dependent(s) may request the Plan to provide you with a Certificate of Creditable Coverage at any time while you are covered under the Plan and within 24 months of losing coverage.